Spicy-Axolotl/Spicy-Axolotl/README.md

 ### Hi there 👋
-If most of my repos are forks then, I still haven't cleaned up my GitHub repos.
+If most of my public repos are forks then I still haven't cleaned up my own GitHub repos.
 <!--
 **Spicy-Axolotl/Spicy-Axolotl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.